-Civil rights then, and now, as Black lawmakers tap roots
+Black lawmakers reflect on civil rights then, and now

 Now the highest-ranking Black American in Congress, Clyburn was speaking Friday at a satellite rally in Columbia, South Carolina.

-“So there’s a lot of work for Black Lives Matter to do,” Clyburn told AP, “and I hope to live long enough to to help them get it done.”
+“So there’s a lot of work for Black Lives Matter to do,” Clyburn told AP, “and I hope to live long enough to help them get it done.”